ms-iot/content/Contribute.md

 1. Now submit your pull request from your forked repository using the GitHub website.

 ####Making changes to a Pull Request
-1. Make your changes again, commit them, and push to your forked repository.
+1. Make your changes, commit to your local repository, and push to your forked repository.
     * If changes were made to the main repository while you were making your changes, you will have to merge with main to fix this.
 1. The pull request should automatically update unless it was closed.
     * If it was closed, you will have to re-open it or submit a new pull-request.